 Staying in Voula, a suburb situated near the beach, the Mediterranean Sea was just outside our doorstep.
 Warmer days and the convenience of it all, lead to a spontaneous boat ride and a out of season dip in the water, which turned out to be one of the highlights of the trip.
-Flowers were still in bloom and the sun was shining and although I was on holidays, I was drawn to photograph and hang out in the garden.
+Flowers were still in bloom and the sun was shining and although I was on holidays, I was drawn to photograph and to hang out in the garden.

 Out on the yacht on the Mediterrean

 With the weather being warmer here, citrus trees grow easily.
 Draping over garden pathways or in the thick of the garden, they grow to a substantial height and bredth, are aromatic and visually enticing.
 It was such a treat enjoying the organic juice from the oranges and lemons.
 Olive trees, one of the traditional symbols of Greece, regally line the streets and private gardens.
 Freshly picked olives were another delighful holiday treat of fruit, straight from the tree to the table.
 Currently, there is a bit of a problem with strangers harvesting the olives from trees planted on the pavement just outside the perimeter of someone's house.
 If planted outside the fence, it's legal and more of a question of courtesy to let the trees be, for the gardener who planted them to exclusively eat the fruits of their labor.